League:

 Kit Clash

-This was a schoolboy error, as Oxford had always worn change shorts when visiting other teams wearing black, such as Newcastle, Sunderland and Southampton.
+This was a schoolboy error, as Oxford had a history of wearing alternative shorts when facing teams in dark shorts, such as Newcastle, Sunderland, and Southampton.
+Plymouth provided their white Umbro away shorts for Oxford to wear instead.

 Kit Clash